Medication-Assisted Treatment (MAT) in Colorado

 Most insurance providers will help cover medication-assisted treatment.
 This is because the Affordable Care Act requires insurance plans to help pay for substance use disorders.
 Insurance plans accepted by Palmer Lake Recovery include:

 MAT is offered as medically necessary and must comply with both federal and state regulations.
-Some general qualifications for a MAT program include:

 Your doctor will be able to discuss with you whether MAT is a good choice based on your medical history.